 The Thrive Ambassador School Scheme recognises Somerset primary pledge

-20th July 2021| News | Thrive Ambassador Schools
+News Thrive Ambassador Schools

-A North Somerset primary school has been named as a Thrive Ambassador School for the role it plays in supporting the wellbeing of its pupils in order to prevent mental health issues.
+A North Somerset primary school has been named as Thrive Ambassador School for the role it plays in supporting the wellbeing of its pupils in order to prevent mental health issues.

 St Andrew’s Primary School, in Congresbury, near Bristol, has been named as an Ambassador School with Excellence in Relationship after going through a rigorous assessment process with Thrive®, which trains teachers and other education professionals to support the emotional and social development of all children.
 The Relationship award recognises schools which forge a strong connection between staff and pupils, creating a firm foundation for learning.
 Earlier this year, the school was previously named as an Ambassador School with Excellence in Reparative, an award which recognises schools that have excelled in helping children who have gaps in their social and emotional development and have successfully met their needs.